andrebiegel/liferay-configuration-api/README.md

 osgi specification configuration is not working anymore. the title displays null, you cant save and var substitution doesnt work anymore

 the system properties interpolation only works when providing a config file. otherwise liferay escapes the parentheses {}.
+The Documented ENV Interpolation is not working.

 Tested upon 2026.q1.7